magusfabius/flowwery/README.md

 # Flowwery 𑁍
-### The flowery decentralized lottery on Flow Blockchain ###
+### Create your own flowery decentralized lottery on Flow Blockchain ###

 ## Description

 This is a project submitted to the 2023 [Flow Hackaton](https://hackathon.flow.com/) by BlockBidders.

-Flowwery 🌺 is a cutting-edge project that aims to revolutionize the lottery industry by offering a decentralized lottery platform on the Flow Blockchain.
+Flowwery 🌺 aims to revolutionize the lottery industry by offering a decentralized lottery platform on the Flow Blockchain for everyone.

-This platform allows any user to create their own lottery by setting the price, the number of tickets, and adding a prize.
+This platform allows any user to create their own lottery by setting the number of tickets, the price, the type of currency, the expiration date and the royalties over the prize.
 One of the mind-blowing thing is that you can create a lottery with just two tickets or with millions of them, you can even set your own cut 🤯
 Flowwery ensures transparency and fairness by leveraging the decentralized nature of the Flow Blockchain, ensuring that all lottery results are tamper-proof and publicly verifiable.

 One of the key advantages of Flowwery is its flexibility in terms of the tokens that can be used to create lotteries.
-The platform allows users to set up lotteries using any type of fungible token, including the native Flow token.
+The platform allows users to set up lotteries using any type of fungible token, including the native Flow token and FUSD.

 Another significant benefit of Flowwery is its accessibility.
 Any user with a Flow Blockchain wallet can easily participate in any lottery or create it, without the need for any additional software or technical knowledge.
 The platform ensures that lottery results are fair and transparent, providing a level playing field for all participants.